 You can hire the rotunda out to cook yourself a bbq dinner while watching the sunset over the river.
 This is a great way to end the day.

-Castle moats were an important part of medieval castle defence.
+Castle moats were an important part of medieval castle defense.
 A moat was a deep, wide ditch that surrounded the castle, and it was filled with water to make it difficult for attackers to cross.
-While the moat is dry Zamek Czoncha it is also one of the unique features of this Poland attraction.
+While the moat is dry Zamek Czoncha is also one of the unique features of this Poland attraction.
 The bridge that spans the moat is lit up at night, proving a great opportunity for photos.

 One of the guided tours of Czocha Castle will take you to the inner courtyard.
 The inner courtyard of Czocha Castle features the Renaissance-style “well of the unfaithful wives.
 The stories that are told about the well are unbelievable.
 The castle cellar is accessed through a large archway behind the well.